mityay36/hamer_test/README.md

-# Test task for longevity
+# Test task for Hammer Systems

 This project aims to provide a custom authentication system and referral logic.
 ## Technologies Used